pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 Push volunteers pass a gas station, they can indicate with a push of a button, whether the gas station has fuel available or not.
-This information gets stored on a map so every Petrol Push employee knows where fuel is available and where it\'s not.
+This information gets stored on a map so every Petrol Push employee knows where fuel is available and where it's not.
 This way the volunteers can keep their focus on their mission.
-They don\'t need to drive around searching for fuel or worry where to gas up.
+They don't need to drive around searching for fuel or worry where to gas up.
 The community of volunteers takes care of that.

-Petrol Push cares deeply about their volunteers so they don\'t want to put them in danger in any way.
-That\'s why this solution comes with a little extra.
-Petrol Push workers don\'t have to check the map over and over again to see whether anything has changed.
+Petrol Push cares deeply about their volunteers so they don't want to put them in danger in any way.
+That's why this solution comes with a little extra.
+Petrol Push workers don't have to check the map over and over again to see whether anything has changed.
 If one of the volunteers found a gas station where fuel is available, the button gets pushed and the fleet will get notified with a song.
 That way the drivers know when